 Having a little brown discharge in pregnancy is common and is not a big cause for concern, but you have to be careful because it can also be indicative of infections, changes in pH or cervix dilation, for example.

 Light discharge, in small quantity, and with gelatinous consistency is more common in early pregnancy, and less worrying, but very dark, strongly smelling discharge may indicate more severe changes.
-Find out what are the possible causes for brown vaginal discharge during pregnancy and when it is a cause for concern.

 In any case, the obstetrician should be informed and tests should be performed to identify what is causing this symptom and to start treatment as soon as possible.